-Lot/batch tracking is an important process for ensuring quality, most commonly for trace and recall purposes.
+Lot tracking, also known as batch tracking, is an important process for ensuring quality, most commonly for traceability and recall purposes.

 You can also listen to this article: